Home › forums › Chart Support › Conditional area color?

 @netpresent,

-You can achieve this by setting the color property for individual dataSeries and splitting the dataSeries based on positive or negative.
-Please take a look at this jsfiddle.
+you can have different color for each region by setting the color property color: 'rgb(90, 220, 0)' for individual dataSeries and splitting the dataSeries based on positive or negative.
+Please take a look at this JSFiddle.

 Thanks for the fast answer!
 That’s an interesting trick, but a bit clumsy, and the results are unusable in most situations: look at the gaps when the points around the pos/neg flips are not close to zero: